IIT Kanpur: Programming club

 The Programming Club at IITK is one of the most sought-after clubs in the SNT council and is considered among the best programming clubs in India.
 Its roadmaps for various domains are highly regarded and rank among the top resources on the internet.
 The club comprises 4 coordinators, 4 LSTMs, and 27 secretaries.

 IITK Motorsports

 IITK motorsports is the biggest and most comprehensive student initiative of the college, founded in October 2010.
 It is a group of students from varied disciplines who aim at designing and fabricating a Formula-style race car for international Formula SAE (Society of Automotive Engineers) events.
 Most of the components of the car, except the engine, tyres and wheel rims, are designed and manufactured by the team members themselves.
-The car is designed to provide maximum performance under the constraints of the event, while ensuring the driveability, reliability, driver safety and aesthetics of the car are not compromised.
+The car is designed to provide maximum performance under the constraints of the event, while ensuring the drivability, reliability, driver safety and aesthetics of the car are not compromised.

+The team has participated in following competitions since its inception: